swcarpentry/shell-novice/episodes/01-intro.md

 {: .language-bash}

 The shell typically uses `$ ` as the prompt, but may use a different symbol.
+In the examples for this lesson, we'll show the prompt as `$ `.
 Most importantly:
 when typing commands, either from these lessons or from other sources, *do not type the prompt*, only the commands that follow it.

-In the examples for this lesson, we'll show the prompt as `$ `.
-You can make your prompt look the same by executing the command `PS1='$ '`.
-But you can also leave your prompt as it is - often the prompt includes useful information about who and where you are.

 So let's try our first command, which will list the contents of the current directory (assuming that our current directory contains some files or subdirectories):